buqhek/power_outages_analysis/README.md

 This is what my categorical preprocessor looks like:

-Hence, this is what my preprocessing pipeline looked like:

 <iframe
- src="assets/htmls/baseline_preprocessing.html"
+ src="assets/htmls/categorical_preprocessing.html"
  width="400"
  height="200"
+ frameborder="0"
+ ></iframe>

+Combining the numerican and categorical preprocessor, inside a column transformer, this is what the finished baseline preprocessor looks like:

+<iframe
+ src="assets/htmls/baseline_preprocessing.html"
+ width="600"
+ height="300"
  frameborder="0"
  ></iframe>